subratkumarpadhy4/organease/README.md

 ### Prerequisites

 - NPM and Node.js installed
-- MongoDB cluster created and added to the system's environment variable path
+- MongoDB cluster created and added to the system's environment variable

 ### Installing